joeljoseph/rails-missions/README.md

 Please fork this project into your personal account and commit your changes on the fork.
 Give us the URL of your fork, so we can review your work.
 Thank you!

 Please consider the hints at the end of this document.
+This task is not about implementing a performant fibonacci algorithm, it is about productive and structured coding.

 ## Mission #1